zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 4. Remove the `skip` and `todo` modifiers and run the tests.
 5. If necessary, update the implementation to make the tests pass.

-## Exercise: Writing an implementation using tests (2.5 hour)
+## Exercise: Writing an implementation using tests (2.5 hours)

 Now, we will try out writing an implementation using a test-first approach.
 We will use the `3-test-first` folder for this exercise.

-A developer before you has written a few test cases for a few some functions that need to be finished up.
-Your task is to finish the implementation of the functions so that the tests pass.
+Another developer has written a few test cases for some functions that need to be finished.
+Your task is to finish implementing the functions so that the tests pass.

 **Task:**
 1. Go through the provided exercises in the `src/3-test-first` folder.
 2. Use the collocated test file and the provided implementation to understand what the code is supposed to do.
 3. Run the tests and make sure that they fail.

-The last few exercises will require you to write tests and implementation yourself.
+The last few exercises will require you to write and implement tests yourself.
 We recommend experimenting with the following flow:
 1. Write a test case.
 2. Run the tests and make sure that they fail.
 3. Implement the function to make the test pass.

 This would be a very soft introduction to **Test-Driven Development (TDD)**.
-We will cover it in more detail later in this course.
-For now, we will try it out to get a feeling for it.
+We will cover it in more detail later, but for now, we will try it out to get a feel for it.

 Watch a basic example of a [TDD cycle in JS](https://www.youtube.com/watch?v=89Pl2Uok8xc).